2007 [6th-Generation] Toyota Camry Common Problems

 In this article, we will discuss the 2007 Toyota Camry, one of the least reliable Toyota’s ever produced.
 Read on to learn more about the common issues that plagued this vehicle.

 The Toyota Camry was introduced in 1983 and has been a staple in the brand lineup.
-The Camry offered more space and engine options than the smaller Corolla, and later incorporated hybrid technology into its drive train.
-Generally, the Camry is considered a safe, reliable, and fuel-efficient mid-sized car.
+The Camry offered more space and engine options than the smaller Corolla and later incorporated hybrid technology into its drivetrain.
+Generally, the Camry has been considered a safe, reliable, and fuel-efficient mid-sized car throughout its history.

-The 6th generation Camry, which ran from 2007 to 2011, is an exception to the model’s historic reliability.
+The 6th-generation Camry, which ran from 2007 to 2011, is an exception to the model’s historic reliability.
 From sticking gas pedals to oil consumption and melting dashboards, there was no shortage of serious problems.
-While the entire generation had issues, we are going to focus on the 2007 model year.
+While the entire generation had issues, we are going to focus on the 2007 model year specifically.

 Stuck Accelerator Pedal

 This issue led to millions of vehicle recalls and made headlines in the late 2000s and early 2010s.
 Drivers could find themselves in a situation where their Camry was accelerating uncontrollably.
 The stuck accelerator issue was linked to accidents and several deaths.

 At this point, most vehicles impacted by these issues have been repaired.
 Toyota issued a recall and a fix for the stuck pedals, in addition to paying a civil penalty.

 The 2AZ-FE four-cylinder engine consumed a significant amount of oil.
 This engine can go through a quart of oil in 1200 miles or less.
 The cause of this issue is too large a gap in the piston rings.
 Oil consumption at this rate puts the engine at risk of damage and failure from oil starvation.